-The cruciate ligaments are the important central 'stays' of the knee joint, contributing significantly to the stability of the joint.
+The cruciate ligaments are the important central 'stays' of the knee joint, contributing significantly to knee stability.

 cruciate ligaments